Robiul Islam

 Robiul Islam (রবিউল ইসলাম; born: 20 October 1986) is an international cricketer from Bangladesh.
 A right-handed batsman and bowler, he is sometimes referred to on scoresheets by his nickname Shiblu.
 He made his international debut for Bangladesh in May 2010.

-International appearance
+International career

 He made his first Test appearance in May 2010 during Bangladesh's tour of England.
-Robiul was not able to take a wicket in the match, which was won by England, on the other hand a run out came from his bowling and he was not selected for the next Test.
+Robiul Islam was not able to take a wicket in the match, which was won by England.
+He was not selected for the next Test of the series.